Publications on the Causal Attitude Network (CAN) Model

 - In this paper, we test the central postulate of the CAN model that strong attitudes correspond to highly connected networks.
 We also investigate whether attitudes that correspond to highly connected networks are more predictive of behaviour than attitudes that correspond to weakly connected networks.

-Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (in preparation).
+Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (accepted).
 The Attitudinal Entropy (AE) Framework as a General Theory of Individual Attitudes.
 Commissioned for Psychological Inquiry.

 Degner, J. & Dalege, J. (2013).
 The apple does not fall far from the tree, or does it?
 A meta-analysis of parent-child similarity.
 Psychological Bulletin, 139, 1270-1304.